poseiduino/poseiduino/README.md

 Let's build a submarine!
 In a bottle.

+Read my diary at https://github.com/poseiduino/poseiduino/wiki

+# The vision

+We send a small submarine underwater, it stays their for a while, takes some data and returns to the surface.

+We need a plastic bottle, an arduino, a motor, a servo, and some sensors.

+## The Process

+- Set elevator to go down
+- Start motor.
+The ship goes underwater for 10 seconds
+- Stop motor.
+- Take data.
+- Set elevator to go up again.
+- Start motor
+- Wait for connected to USB to print data to Serial.

+## The Laboratory /  The Experiments

-But first, I start with very basic experiments: investigating sensors (photoresistor), send data to thingspeak.com <http://www.thingspeak.com> (or a self-hosted instance), analyzing data, ...
+I started with very basic experiments: investigating sensors (photoresistor), send data to thingspeak.com <http://www.thingspeak.com> (or a self-hosted instance), analyzing data, ...

 Find a demo and download the results: https://thingspeak.com/channels/81896

-Read my diary at https://github.com/poseiduino/poseiduino/wiki

-Questions: When starts a day?
-When is a bright sunny day, when is it cloudy? - Furthermore: How do I solder my own shields?
+## Construction

+Done so far: I started soldering my own shields instead of using breadboards.
+I could minimize the photoresistor setting to a 4x4 dot square.
+Plan of the circuits follow ...

+Thinking about the bottle ...

 ## My Setting